A guide to public and private lands for Ontario boaters

 For boaters, the most common type of private land encountered is a cottage property.
 Some private properties however have no discernible building on them, and never will, as municipal zoning or a restricted area order of the Ministry of Natural Resources and Forests (MNRF) will not permit a structure that requires a septic system.
 Some islands and islets are part of a greater private holding.
 Unless they’re clearly marked by signage, it’s not always possible to tell that a particular island or remote shoreline is in fact private.

 Relations between cottagers and boaters range from benign to venal, depending on the area.
 To begin, boaters (and cottagers) need to understand that cottagers do not own the navigable water in front of their properties.
 And even if they own or lease the bed (which is provincial Crown land), navigation is protected as a federal right under the Canada Shipping Act.
-(An exception is Tadenac Bay on eastern Georgian Bay, which the Tadenac Club, founded in 1884, has legally sealed off from federal nav rights.)
+(A possible exception is Tadenac Bay on eastern Georgian Bay.
+The Tadenac Club, founded in 1884, feels it can legally seal the bay off from federal nav rights, but this is much disputed.)
 Anglers can troll right along the shore and up and down cottage docks, and cruisers are entitled to anchor out front, provided they do not fix the craft in any way to shore, or go ashore themselves.
 Provincial policy does extend to cottagers the right to build docks and install moorings for boats in navigable waters, so long as those structures do not interfere with navigation.
 Boaters similarly cannot anchor where they obstruct navigation.

 Perhaps the greatest source of misunderstanding is the concept of the “high water mark” being the lower limit of private property on shore.
 Cruisers sometimes cite this as a right to tie to shore, or to go ashore to walk, swim, light a barbecue, or camp on private land.
 But the legal concept of the high-water mark is far from clear in provincial law and may not even exist.